jeffniccca/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 #.
 Download APM firmware `here: <https://files.zubax.com/3rdparty/APM/uavcan_epm/>`__
 #.
 Upload custom firmware via Mission Planner or QGC

 ***A pull request has been issued to include the changes in the next APM release.
-This documentation will be update when the request has been accepted.
+This documentation will be updated when the request has been accepted.
 If this annoys you please write a comment `here <https://github.com/ArduPilot/ardupilot/pull/4361>`__

 Parameter setup
 ===============

 #.
 Set BRD_CAN_ENABLE = 2 ( Enabled support for dynamic node ID allocation and firmware update.)
    Save and restart the board.
-   After about 5 seconds the RED CAN LED on the EPM will start blinking.
-Indicating that CAN frames are being received
+   After about 5 seconds the RED CAN LED on the EPM will start blinking, indicating that CAN frames are being received

    .. image:: ../../../images/OpenGrabEPMV3_3.jpg
        :target: ../_images/OpenGrabEPMV3_3.jpg